tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 AppVersion essentially defines how the AppHash and LastResults are computed.

 ### RPCVersion

+The goal with the RPC, is to have something that can be robust to the developments of Tendermint over time yet be a reliable interface for the entire lifespan of a blockchain

+There are two relatively distinct ways that the RPC can be modified and thus require a new version:
+The first is that the block protocol changes.
+This means that the response and perhaps even the request is modified to support the new data structures.
+The second are the endpoints themselves.

 RPCVersion does not need to be included outside of the RPC.
 The `/status` endpoint will hold the version number so that external clients can simply query `/status` as part of their handshake with the rpc server.